Have you ever paused while writing and wondered whether it should be “flew” or “flu”? You’re not alone.

 This simple rule prevents most mistakes.

-Flew or Flu in Everyday Examples
+Flu and Flew in Everyday Examples

 Let’s look at how these words appear in everyday communication.